loosolab/UROPA/docs_rst/config.rst

    Example: ``'feature.anchor': ['start']``

 -  **distance**: Maximum permitted distance from the genomic feature anchor to peak center.
-If one value is gievn, this distance is allowed in both directions from the feature anchor.
-If two values are given, the first value corresponts to the maximum permitted distance upstream of the feature anchor, and the second value to the maximum permitted distance downstream of the feature anchor.
+If one value is given, this distance is allowed in both directions from the feature anchor.
+If two values are given, the first value corresponds to the maximum permitted distance upstream of the feature anchor, and the second value to the maximum permitted distance downstream of the feature anchor.

    Default: ``100000``

    Example: ``'distance': [2000,5000]`` or ``'distance': [5000]`` or ``'distance': 5000``.

--  **strand**: The desired strand of the annotated feature relatve to the peak.
-Can be 'same', for feature and peak residing on the same strand, 'opposite' or 'both'.
+-  **strand**: The desired strand of the annotated feature relative to the peak.
-   A contraint on strand specificity is only successful evaluated if strand information is available for the feature and the peak.
+   A constraint on strand specificity is only successful evaluated if strand information is available for the feature and the peak.

    Default: ``['same', 'both', 'opposite']``